-Access to the options dialog is provided through the Log In ("Student Accounting") screen.
-Select "Log In" from the main menu, and type "Instructor" (no quotes, not case sensitive) in the field labeled "Student #1".
+Access to the options dialog is provided through the Log In (Student Accounting) screen.
+Select Log In from the main menu, and type Instructor (not case sensitive) in the field labeled Student #1.
 No other entry on the form is required.
-After entering the above, select "Ok" and then "Yes" to "Have You Finished Logging In?".
+After entering the above, select Ok and then Yes to Have You Finished Logging In?.
 A small dialog box will appear, asking for the password.
-Enter the password (see next paragraph), and select "Ok".
-If you have entered the correct password, the dialog labeled "Startup Parameters/Options" will then appear.
+Enter the password (see next paragraph., and select Ok.
+If you have entered the correct password, the dialog labeled Startup Parameters/Options will then appear.
 The tab key (and shift-tab) may be used to move from field to field, or you can select fields directly with the mouse.
-When you are finished select "Ok" or "Cancel".
-If you select "Ok" the message "Save New Values in PHOTOPTS.INI?" will appear.
-If you select "Yes", the options as they appear on the dialog screen will be saved and used as defaults the next time the exercise runs.
-If you select "No", the options you have set/selected will be used only for the current execution.
+When you are finished select Ok or Cancel.
+If you select Ok the message Save New Values in JUPOPTS.INI? will appear.
+If you select Yes, the options as they appear on the dialog screen will be saved and used as defaults the next time the exercise runs.
+If you select No, the options you have set/selected will be used only for the current execution.
 Once you have made your selection the exercise will begin.